Concurrent Enrollment Courses

 Riverton High School and Labette Community College staff members have articulated their curriculum content in specific Science and math classes.
 Students who meet pre-defined levels of competency may enroll in these class for college credit.

 High School courses available for college credit:

-RHS Juniors and Seniors are eligible to enroll in college course under the following guidelines:
+RHS junior and senior students are eligible to enroll in college course under the following guidelines:

 What are the Benefits of Concurrent Courses?

 Concurrent courses allow RHS students to graduate from high school with credits that transfer to colleges and universities and count towards the students graduation requirements.
 It is highly recommended that students review their intended college major to determine if the concurrent credit will be of benefit to them.

 Qualifying Compass Scores or Qualifying ACT Score Required:

 Adv.
 Math 20